nechry/LoRa-survey-heatmap/README.md

 # LoRa-survey-heatmap

-A Python application for LoRa site surveys and present the results as a heatmap overlayed on a floorplan.
+A Python application for LoRa site surveys and present the results as a heatmap overlay on a floor plan.

 ## Quick start